'COVID-19 Tax'… Expect it and Accept it!?

 One thing is for sure, it is now more crucial than ever for Directors of owner managed Limited Companies to be receiving insightful, relevant, and real-time profit extraction and tax efficiency advice from their Limited Company accountants.
 You should therefore ask yourself, could your accountant be doing more to help you?

 With that in mind, switching your accounts to Xtract Accounting could be the best decision you will ever make!
 It is free, easy, and quicker than you might think.
-Contact us today to discover how our proactive, all-inclusive, and fixed fee monthly Accounting and Tax Advice service could unlock your income potential.
+Contact us today to discover how our proactive and and fixed fee monthly 'FD' service could unlock your income potential.

 So, what tax changes could Directors expect to see in the forthcoming budgets?